ronaldbosma/blog/content/blog/multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages.md

         PathtoPublish: '$(Build.ArtifactStagingDirectory)/packages'
 ```

-### Publish prerelease package to Azure DevOps Artifacts feed

 The build stage is now complete and we have created our NuGet packages.
 The next step is to publish the prerelease package.

+### Publish prerelease package to Azure DevOps Artifacts feed

-You can add the following YAML at the end of the yml file.
+You can add the following YAML at the end of the yml file to publish the prerelease package.

 ```yaml
 - stage: 'PublishPrereleaseNuGetPackage'